cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 You should create an instance of the `Domaine` class, named dom as that you used in the MED file.

 Read the MED file and the mesh using the class `Read_MED`.
-Since the generated was a bit coarse, TRUST allows you to reffine the mesh if you like to.
-This can be done via the class `Raffiner_isotrope ` applied to your domain `dom`.
+Since the generated mesh may be somewhat coarse, TRUST allows you to refine it if desired.
+This can be done via the `Raffiner_isotrope` class applied to your domain `dom`.

-Start by inserting this in Obstacle.data
+Insert the following into `Obstacle.data`:

 	# Dimension can be 2D or 3D #
 	dimension 2